freeCodeCamp/guide/src/pages/product-design/empathy-maps/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+An empathy map is a collaborative tool teams can use to gain a deeper insight into their customers.
+Much like a user persona, an empathy map can represent a group of users, such as a customer segment.